Grimmer107/Qalam-LMS/README.md

 To run this project on your local environment, clone this repository and then run `npm install` or `yarn install` to install the dependencies and then run `npm run start` to run the project.

 ## How to Contribute ?
 To contribute into the project, look for already opened issues or open an issue and get it assigned to work on it.
-Create a pull request with meaningful description and link the issue it resolves for better clarity.
+Clone the project, create a pull request with meaningful description and link the issue it resolves for better clarity.

 ## Project Images
 ![Admin Page](https://github.com/u01qureshi/Qalam-LMS/assets/111426368/4fdfdeb6-a765-471a-8e76-f4e4723300cc)